 Employers we work with to Close the Gap

-Partnering with employers and industry is one way we can work together to address Indigenous employment disadvantage and build a better future for Indigenous Australians.
+Partnering with employers and industry is one way we can work together to educate and connect the community to build a better future for Indigenous Australians.